osisoft/PI-Adapter/V1/Installation/Install the adapter.md

 # Install the adapter

 Adapters can be installed on either a Windows or Linux operating system.
-Before installing the adapter, see the [Installation prerequisites](xref:Installation#installation-prerequisites) section to ensure your machine is properly configured to provide optimum adapter operation.
+Before installing the adapter, see [Installation prerequisites](xref:Installation#installation-prerequisites) to ensure your machine is properly configured to provide optimum adapter operation.

 ## Windows

-Complete the following procedure to install an OSIsoft adapter on Windows:
+Complete the following procedure to install an OSIsoft adapter on a Windows computer:

 1. Download the Windows .msi file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).